 All volunteers and students will have housing provided in barracks-style dormitories at Cruz Azul – in a safe, comfortable convent, close to Xicotepec’s central square.
 Meals will be provided for all students, faculty, and Rotarians on-site.
 Transportation to project sites is provided.

 Costs and Fees

 The program fee for the Spring 2019 semester was $1850 for residents and non-residents.
 The Spring 2020 costs will be comparable, depending on the cost of flights.
-This program fee will be paid directly to Rotary District 6000.
 The fees include travel to and from Iowa City, lodging, meals (expect meals while en route to and from Xicotepec).
 The program fees do not include tuition, personal items (souvenirs, toiletries, etc), the study abroad administrative fee (see below), passports, mandatory travel insurance (see below), or immunizations.

 All University of Iowa students are required to pay a $400 fee assessed by the International programs office.
 Students traveling abroad will be automatically enrolled in international travel insurance through CISI at a rate of $1.31/day.
 This insurance is mandatory and cannot be waived.
 For more information regarding these mandatory fees, click the button below.